simon-ritchie/apysc/docstring_markdowns/apysc/_type/dictionary.md

 **[Parameters]**

 - `other`: *
-  - Other value to compare. dict or Dictionary types are acceptable.
+  - The other value to compare. dict or Dictionary types are acceptable.

 <hr>